 When you hover your mouse over a window, tab, icon, or button, it sometimes shows a blue border around the selected items.
 Both Mac and PC users face this problem.
 However, it is safe to ignore this blue border, as its appearance is harmless.
-At worst, it can cause minor discomfort or be aesthetically unpleasing.
+At worst, it can cause minor discomfort or be aesthetically unpleasing because of Full Keyboard Access enabled on Mac.

 However, if you face this issue and want to get rid of the blue border, we have covered you.
-This post will examine how to get rid of the blue box on Mac and Windows.
+This post will examine to disable the selection echo option on Mac Ventura and Windows.

 How to Remove the Blue Box On a Mac?
 For Selected Window